CharPlux/powerhash/README.md

 # Supported platforms

-If you'd like to use
+If you'd like to use thi